strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/toolsAndPlatforms.md

 - **Network Monitoring Tools** - Tools like Zeek or Wireshark are used to inspect raw network traffic and identify anomalies or known malicious behavior

 ## Intro
 **A Security Operations Center** (SOC) is a centralized unit that monitors, detects, responds to, and mitigates cybersecurity threats in real time.
-SOC analysts are the front line of defense, working with a variety of tools and platforms to protect an organization’s assets.
+SOC analysts are the front line of defense, working with a variety of tools and platforms to protect an organization’s assets

 This lab introduces interns to **foundational tools and platforms** used daily in a SOC environment.
-Understanding how data flows from endpoints to security platforms—and how to investigate, triage, and act—is key to being an effective SOC analyst.
+Understanding how data flows from endpoints to security platforms—and how to investigate, triage, and act—is key to being an effective SOC analyst

 ## LimaCharlie Hands-On
 [LimaCharlie](/courseFiles/tools/LimaCharlie.md) is a cloud-native EDR and infrastructure-as-a-service platform.
-It collects detailed telemetry from endpoints and allows for custom detection and response rules.
+It collects detailed telemetry from endpoints and allows for custom detection and response rules

 ## Elastic SIEM Hands-On
-[Elastic SIEM](/courseFiles/tools/Elastic.md), part of the Elastic Stack (Elasticsearch, Logstash, Kibana), provides a flexible and powerful SIEM solution for log ingestion, search, visualization, and detection.
+[Elastic SIEM](/courseFiles/tools/Elastic.md), part of the Elastic Stack (Elasticsearch, Logstash, Kibana), provides a flexible and powerful SIEM solution for log ingestion, search, visualization, and detection

 ## Viewing Alerts & Logs
-SOC analysts must interpret alerts in context and verify their validity.
+SOC analysts must interpret alerts in context and verify their validity

 Understanding Alerts:
 - **Components** - Rule name, severity, MITRE technique, timestamp, affected host/user, raw log snippet